Updated April 27th, 2021 | Added 2021 New Design & Colors

 Quartz itself is a rock hard mineral found in nature.
 The stone scores a 7 on the MoH’s Hardness Scale, three spots behind Diamonds, which are known as the hardest rock/gem/mineral on Earth (so hard you can cut with it!).
 The only thing hard enough to scratch a Cambria Countertop is another piece of Quartz itself.

-During the Manufacturing Process, the material is bound together with a small amount of binder, that renders the stone poreless, unlike Granite.
+During the Manufacturing Process, the material is bound together with a small amount of binder, which renders the stone poreless, unlike Granite.
 Being Non-Porous, Cambria NEVER needs to be sealed like its Natural Stone Counterparts Granite and Marble.
 The finished product is an Ultra Durable, Scratch Resistant, Stain Resistant, Maintenance-Free Slab of Engineered Stone.

 How Much Does Cambria Quartz Cost at Home Depot?